 The purpose is to bridge business opportunities across the border.
 Speakers could connect with potential partners or investors in China.
 Translation service will be provided.
 Also we will provide assistance for you to enter China market after that if needed.

 - EdTech company leaders, investors, consultants are invited to give an educational session (~ 40 min.) through live webinars.
 The speech content should be informative with the industry and technology insights you are specialized in.
 That’s the best way to promote your brand and product.
 If you’re interested, please send us the topic, description and speaker info. of your session.

 - Communication to the wide EdTech network in China through newsletters and news posting on major EdTech news media sites in China.

-- Visits to the biggest China education conferences or companies could be arranged by us, we’ll connect you with the right persons in China to build the crucial business relationship in person.
-Contact us for more information.
+- Visits to the biggest China education conferences, exhibitions or companies could be arranged by us, that will help connect you with the right partners in China to build the crucial business relationship in person.

 - Just like Facebook has learned from WeChat, China’s EdTech companies have innovations in technologies or business models that others can learn from.
 If you like to receive these updates and what’s happening in China EdTech Connections Forum, please shoot us an email and we’ll keep you posted.